madebykrol/InteractR.Resolver.Lamar/README.md

 services.AddInteractr()
 ```

-# Breaking changes.
+# Breaking changes
+## 7.0.0
-This package nolonger ships with a ResolverModule - Instead use 'AddInteractr' extension method
+This package no longer ships with a ResolverModule - Instead use 'AddInteractr' extension method